-  SUPERAntiSpyware is completely free, though scheduled scanning and automatic definition updates are locked behind the optional paywall.
+SUPERAntiSpyware is completely free, though if you’re looking for a program that offers scheduled scanning and automatic definition updates, you’ll have to upgrade to the paid version.

 Like Adaware, SpywareBlaster doesn’t remove spyware that’s already installed on the system, but it does prevent spyware from installing in the first place through web browser plugins that scan for malicious scripts and cookies that track your activity.